1. Why adult autism is so often missed

 Sensory processing differences are central to adult autism and often the most reliable indicator.
-The patterns:
+The patterns span the eight sensory channels — sight, sound, touch, taste, smell, proprioception (body position), vestibular (movement), interoception (internal body sensing).

 - Fluorescent lights uncomfortable or actively painful

-- Specific sounds intolerable — chewing, ticking, specific frequencies
+- Specific sounds intolerable — chewing, ticking, sudden noise, certain frequencies, multiple simultaneous sources

 - Noise-cancelling headphones a daily-life tool